notatallshaw/fall_guys_ping_estimate/README.md

 ## Report Unknown Region / Location

-Because the region and location is built manually there will likely be many ip addresses where these is an known region and location.
+Because the region and location is built manually there will likely be many ip addresses where the region and location are not known.
 You will see something like this:

 ![Fall Guys Ping Estimate Unknown IP](fall_guys_ping_estimator_unknown_ip.png "Fall Guys Ping Estimate Unknown IP")